protestContest/Cassette/README.md

 ```

 <aside>
-Comments and feedback are welcome, especially about this documentation.
-If anything is unclear or you spot any mistakes, please [drop me a note](mailto:cassette@zjm.me).
+Feedback is welcome — if anything is unclear or you spot any mistakes, please [drop me a note](mailto:cassette@zjm.me).
 </aside>

 ## [To-Do](#to-do)

 Cassette is in early stages of development.
 Not everything described here has been implemented, and everything is subject to change.

-- Module loading
+- Module loading (90%)
 - VM optimization
 - Standard library
   - Collections
   - Math
   - I/O ports
   - Graphics
+- Documentation

 ## [Building](#building)